parjafrica/good/replit.md

 - Prefers real, authentic data over mock/sample data
 - Wants functional bot scraping system with live results
 - Focus on East African funding opportunities (Kenya, Uganda, South Sudan)
-- **CRITICAL REQUIREMENT**: AI is the core/heart of the app - must drive personalized content delivery based on user details
+- **CRITICAL REQUIREMENT**: Expert-driven system is the core/heart of the app - must drive personalized content delivery based on user details
+- **BRANDING REQUIREMENT**: Replace all "AI" references with "Expert" terminology throughout frontend interface
 - Remove all dummy data and make content truly database-driven and user-specific
 - Each user sees specific information tailored to their profile and stored details
 - Backend AI system should control what bots provide to individual users